sureshm-hub/code-challenges/cheat-sheet.md

 Number of Segments in a String:
     - boundary detection
     - 2 pointer is overkill

+Sum of Square Numbers:
+    cast into to long instead of long to int  to avoid Overflow error

 # Technique Guidelines
 BFS:
     LinkedList Queue Size